hipe/tmx/STM-doc/README.md

 version control.
 There has been at least one other time that we upgraded the flutter version.

+- At #history-A.3 we upgraded flutter to version 3.10.0
 - At #history-A.1 we upgraded flutter to version 3.7.12